 Henry and June: From a Journal of Love contained excerpts from Anaïs' diaries chronicling her relationship with Henry Miller and his wife, June.
 This memorable volume would be adapted by director Philip Kaufman as the highly acclaimed and controversial 1990 feature film Henry & June.

 Starring Fred Ward as Henry Miller, Uma Thurman as June, and, in a bravura performance, Maria de Medeiros as Anaïs Nin, it was the first movie to be rated NC-17, which had replaced the X rating.

-Bowing to pressure groups, most theaters banned NC-17 rated pictures as they had banned X-rated films, and Henry & June would play on only a few hundred screens nationwide.
-It would earn most of its profits in videotape sales and rentals, which were unaffected by the NC-17 rating.
+Bowing to pressure groups, most theaters banned NC-17 rated pictures as they had X-rated films, and Henry & June played on only a few hundred screens nationwide.
+It earned most of its profits in videotape sales and rentals, which were unaffected by the NC-17 rating.

 By 1976, Anaïs was losing her battle with cancer when a publisher approached her about releasing a volume of her famous erotic short stories, which everyone knew about but nobody had seen - except for the anonymous patron who had paid her to write them.